-Here are some examples of issues that don’t necessarily require data recovery to get your data off the computer:
+Here are some examples of issues that don’t necessarily require data recovery to get your data off the computer, all of which we have ran into in the past:

-There are two ways to get files, documents, and photos off a broken Mac.
-The easy way, and the hard way.
+There are a couple of ways to get files, documents, and photos off a broken Mac.
+We will cover two; the easy way and the hard way.

 First, the hard way: